molgw/molgw/molgw/README.md

 ##Installation

-MOLGW needs Fortran 2003, C and C++ compilers.
+MOLGW needs Fortran 2003 and C compilers.
 The machine dependent variables should be set in file `~molgw/src/my_machine.arch` Examples for this file are given in the folder `~molgw/config/`.
 Then